Respondent Support Services

 - Legal advice should be sought through an attorney

-- Provide responses for students when being addressed by OEO
+- Provide responses for students when being addressed by Compliance Ethics and Equal Opportunity

-- Provide statements on behalf of students directed to OEO
+- Provide statements on behalf of students directed to Compliance Ethics and Equal Opportunity

 * A note on Academic Support Measures: UNM Staff or faculty assisting a respondent cannot guarantee that academic support measures will be provided by instructors/faculty.

 **A note on confidentiality: UNM Staff or faculty assisting a respondent cannot and should not guarantee confidentiality.
-If a respondent discloses relevant information pertaining to an investigation or a potential UNM policy violation, UNM Staff or faculty assisting a respondent will be obligated to report this information to the Office of Equal Opportunity.
+If a respondent discloses relevant information pertaining to an investigation or a potential UNM policy violation, UNM Staff or faculty assisting a respondent will be obligated to report this information to Compliance Ethics and Equal Opportunity.